-For instance, imagine one of your project tasks was finished early by a week.
-You will likely want to pull ahead all of the following tasks, so you’re not just wasting a week.
+For instance, imagine one of your project tasks finished a week early.
+You will likely want to reschedule the following tasks, so you’re not just wasting a week.
 But what if two of the resources you need for the next task are already completely tied up with another piece of work?

 You could choose to leave them be, rearrange their work schedule, or even replace them on one of the tasks with other resources.
 But without the high-level view of your resources that a schedule provides, it becomes difficult to know what the right call is.

 With project management software scheduling, you can also play around with the different options to see how each one impacts other tasks and resources, as well as the project timeline overall.

 Schedule conflict management is an ongoing activity for project managers.
 As the initial schedule is created and as tasks are progressed and completed, you need to monitor and manage potential conflicts.
 There are two primary types of conflicts that can appear:

 - Broken or missing dependencies

 As we just discussed, resource conflicts can be managed by using project scheduling software that includes resource management.

 Successful management of broken and missing dependencies requires its own toolset.
 For instance, what if a task is scheduled to be completed after its dependent milestone?
 Resource management wouldn’t show you this.
 A schedule in a spreadsheet wouldn’t be able to notify you of the issue either.

 But project management software with a conflicts monitor can identify “broken logic” within your schedule so that no deliveries or deadlines are missed.